abdullah7485/VaccineChallenge/README.md

 	a) Run from the visual studio IDE
 		If you want to run the examples in the Visual Studio, you should run the program.
-		You can put the data files into a text file which will be at bin/RELEASE Folder.
+		You will need to put the data files for Individuals and vaccine centers into a text files which will be at bin/RELEASE Folder (people.txt and Centers.txt) .

 	b) Compile and run on the command line
-		If you download the example , and double click on it 		the program will process the data file people.txt which is the default file 		If you wish to change the file or add another file just type in command line
+		If you download the example , and double click on it the program will process the data file people.txt which is the default file If you wish to change the file or add another file just type in command line VaccineChallenge FILE_NAME_FOR_INDIVIDUALS FILE_NAME_FOR_CENTERS
-						  VaccineChallenge FILE_NAME

 		For example :
-			(to run for the file named "allPersonsData.txt") VaccineChallenge allPersonsData.txt
+			(to run for the file named "allPersonsData.txt" and "allCentersData.txt")
+                  	Command:   VaccineChallenge allPersonsData.txt allCentersData.txt

 4) Results: